RATIONAL AND IRRATIONAL

 The square roots of the square numbers are the only square roots that we can name.
 That follows from the same proof that is irrational.

-The existence of irrationals was first realized by Pythagoras in the 6th century B.C.
-He realized that, in a square of side 1, the ratio of the diagonal to the side was not as two natural numbers.
-Their relationship, he said, was "without a name."
-For if we ask, "What ratio has the diagonal to the side?" -- we cannot say.
-We can express it only as "Square root of 2."
+Not every length, then, can be named by a rational number.
+Pythagoras realized that in the 6th century B.C.
+He realized that the ratio of the diagonal to the side was not as two natural numbers—which can always be named.
+The ratio of the diagonal to the side, he said, was "without a name."
+For if we ask, "What ratio has the diagonal to the side?"we cannot say.
+Nowadays, of course, we call it "Square root of 2. ."
+But the idea of an irrational number had not yet occurred.
+It was not until many centuries after Pythagoras that the radical sign was created.

 5. Say the name of each number.